linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 \begin{array}{r l r}{\mathbb{E}\left(\boldsymbol{r}_{i}-\boldsymbol{r}^{f}\right)}&{{}=}&{\beta_{i}\mathbb{E}\left(\boldsymbol{r}_{M}-\boldsymbol{r}^{f}\right)}\end{array}
 $$

-[[Lecture 1- Probability Distributions of Returns|Expected return]] on any asset increases with its comovement with the market.
+[Expected return](../Advanced%20Investments/Lecture%201-%20Probability%20Distributions%20of%20Returns.md) on any asset increases with its comovement with the market.

 Note that the total volatility of asset i does not enter.